pau1tuck/lpic1book-txt/content/1011_determine_and_configure_hardware_settings.md

 ```

 ## dbus

-D-Bus is a message bus system, a simple way for applications to talk to one another.
-In addition to inter-process communication, D-Bus helps coordinate process lifecycle; It makes it simple and reliable to code a "single instance" application or daemon and to launch applications and daemons on demand when their services are needed.
+**dbus** is a message bus system, a simple way for applications to talk to one another.
+In addition to inter-process communication, D-Bus helps coordinate the process lifecycle.
+It makes it simple and reliable to code a "single instance" application or daemon and to launch applications and daemons on demand when their services are needed.

 ## proc directory

 This is where the Kernel keeps its settings and properties.
 This directory is created on ram and files might have write access (say for some hardware configurations).
 You can find things like:

 - IRQs (interrupt requests)